 - Anyone who is a lover of Pilates and wants to add to their practice

 - Anyone who has not regularly exercised for a while, and wants to try something low-impact in the comfort of their own home

 Pilates is an awesome form of exercise, as it offers numerous health and wellness benefits, such as improved posture & flexibility, increased muscle tone & strength, low impact rehabilitation, greater lung capacity and circulation and stress management, among many others.
 Plus, it’s FUN!

-The full 10 week workout series will provide you with many of the fundamentals of Pilates and how to steadily improve your technique as you go along – or as we like to say, how you can become awesome at it!
+This workout series will provide you with many of the fundamentals of Pilates and how to steadily improve your technique as you go along – or as we like to say, how you can become awesome at it!